hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 3272

 Then there came a man rushing from the farthest end of the city, and said, “O Moses, the chiefs are conspiring to kill you, so leave.
-I am giving you a sincere advice.”
+I am giving you sincere advice.”

 # 3273